Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Divide the number you wrote down for step 2 by 12.
 This gives your average monthly net farm profit for 2019.

-- Multiply your average monthly net farm profit from 2019 by 2.5.
+- Multiply your average monthly net farm profit by 2.5.
 That's your maximum PPP loan amount.

 If you have employees, follow the steps for independent contractors or self-employed individuals with employees.
-But use line 34 of Schedule F instead of line 31 of Schedule C.
+But to find gross income, use line 9 of Schedule F instead of line 7 of Schedule C. And for net income, line 34 of Schedule F instead of line 31 of Schedule C.

-- Get copies of your 2019 IRS Form 165 — including Schedule K-1, forms 941 for each 2019 quarter and any quarterly state and local wage reporting forms from that year.
+- Get copies of your 2019 or 2020 IRS Form 165 — including Schedule K-1, forms 941 for each quarter of the tax year you're using.
+Also gatherany quarterly state and local wage reporting forms from that year.

 - On Schedule K-1, find line 14a — your self-employment net earnings — and subtract any expenses, unreimbursed partnership expenses, depletion and oil and gas properties listed in section 179.